peterdurham/gatsby-starter-blog-boost/README.md

 ## Making Adjustments

-I have included all the styles in `.styles.css` and the code is mostly self-contained.
+All the styles are in `.styles.css` and the code is mostly self-contained.
 Feel free to use this starter to make your own blog with whatever changes are necessary.
 I tried to keep the blog simple enough while also utilizing all of the best features Gatsby has to offer.

 ## Common Issues